-Holy Names University is a private, Catholic university that sits nestled in the Oakland Hills in the middle of the beautiful San Francisco Bay Area.
+Holy Names University is a small, private college nestled in the Oakland Hills with panoramic views of the San Francisco Bay.

-HNU has been transforming lives for nearly a century and a half.
+HNU has been transforming lives since 1868.
 An academic community committed to the full development of each student, Holy Names offers a liberal arts education rooted in the Catholic tradition, empowering a diverse student body for leadership and service in a complex world.

 A commitment to community service and social justice

 HNU students strive for social justice to help communities thrive.
 Complementing learning that happens in the classroom, students serve as leaders, mentors, and activists in service learning projects, internships, and volunteer opportunities with Habitat for Humanity, the Make-A-Wish Foundation, and others.

 A close-knit, supportive academic environment

 With a low student-faculty ratio, HNU students can always count on enjoying personal attention from their professors.
 In fact, students have collaborated with distinguished faculty and coauthored important research papers on topics in biology and criminology; partnered with HNU faculty to produce beautiful murals and literary journals; and built homes for residents of rural Tutwiler, Mississippi, with Habitat for Humanity.
 It’s this close partnership between HNU faculty and students—this cultivation of entrepreneurial spirit—that has helped recent HNU graduates go on to establish their own start-ups, community organizations, and social justice initiatives.

 Why we love living in “the town”